-A long way Kanchenjunga trail commence from Kathmandu and the nearest road and airports are also long from the mountains.
-Our long trek starts from the intensively cultivated hillsides of the Nepal Midlands, which is populated by the Rai and Limbu tribes, towards the peaks of Jannu and Khabru and the great wall of Kumbakarna, Kanchenjunga, and Rathong, passing on the way through some of the finest high mountain scenery.
+A long way, Kanchenjunga trek trail commences from Kathmandu and the nearest road and airports are also long from the mountains.
+Our long trek starts from the intensively cultivated hillsides of the Nepal Midlands, which is populated by the Rai and Limbu tribes, towards the peaks of Jannu and Khabru and the high wall of Kumbakarna, Kanchenjunga, and Rathong, passing on the way through some of the most beautiful high mountain scenery.

-The must-see place of this trek is Kanchenjunga Conservation Area spreading in an area of 2,035 SQ Km which is the main attraction of trail.
-The area has a rich diversity of wildlife including snow leopard, Himalayan black bear, musk deer red panda, Impheyan, pheasant, red-billed blue magpies, shy drongo and so forth.
+The must-see place of this trek is the Kanchenjunga Conservation Area spreading in an area of 2,035 SQ Km, which is the main attraction of trail.
+The area has a rich diversity of wildlife including snow leopard, Himalayan black bear, musk deer red panda, Impheyan, pheasant, red-billed blue magpies, shy drongo, and so forth.
 It offers an infinite variety of landscapes, cultures, panoramic views of four world highest Himalayas like Everest, Lhotse, Makalu, and Kanchenjunga, which helps to make the trek rewarding.
-Through the entire journey, the camping makes your expedition more amazing and satisfying.
+Through the entire journey, the camping makes your expedition more unusual and satisfying.

-The restricted area Kanchenjunga region trekking offers the trekkers the chance to explore the virgin upland wilderness, which offers a most beautiful and contrasting variety of scenery.
-With the variation of their rituals and traditions, the people of the region are co-operative and friendly as well as their lifestyle is also simple as they are not affected by the modernity.
+The restricted area Kanchenjunga region trekking offers the trekkers the chance to explore the virgin upland wilderness, which provides the most beautiful and contrasting variety of scenery.
+With the variation of their rituals and traditions, the people of the region are co-operative and friendly as well as their lifestyle is also simple as they are not affected by modernity.

 Duration: 28 Days